-Billy The Kid Museum in Lincoln County
+Billy The Kid Museum in Fort Sumner

 Who hasn't heard the legend of Billy The Kid?
 There are great tales of gunfights and outlaw heroics that carry on through history.
 You've heard the stories, now learn the truth about Billy the Kid, at the best privately owned museum in the southwest: The Billy The Kid Museum in Fort Sumner, New Mexico!